 15 Small Business Tax Myths Debunked (U.S. Edition)

-When you think about all the freedoms that small business ownership allows for, it’s hard to imagine making a living any other way.
-But then the subject of taxes come up and you can’t help but wonder if there’s a safe place to retreat to until they pass.
+When you think about all the freedoms that small agency ownership allows for, it’s hard to imagine making a living any other way.
+The problem?
+The challenge of navigating tax time (plus a bunch of tax myths) is enough to send you running for a safe retreat.

 While starting a business may have helped you escape the boredom, stress, or toxicity you experienced when you were employed, owning your own business is no cake-walk either.
 Especially when it comes to tax management.